What is vitamin D deficiency?

 Vitamin D is in many multivitamins.
 There are also vitamin D supplements, both in pills and a liquid for babies.

 If you have vitamin D deficiency, the treatment is with supplements.
 Check with your health care provider about how much you need to take, how often you need to take it, and how long you need to take it.

 Can too much vitamin D be harmful?

 Getting too much vitamin D (known as vitamin D toxicity) can be harmful.
 Signs of toxicity include nausea, vomiting, poor appetite, constipation, weakness, and weight loss.
 Excess vitamin D can also damage the kidneys.
 Too much vitamin D also raises the level of calcium in your blood.
-High levels of blood calcium (hyperkalemia) can cause confusion, disorientation, and problems with heart rhythm.
+High levels of blood calcium (hypercalcemia) can cause confusion, disorientation, and problems with heart rhythm.

 Most cases of vitamin D toxicity happen when someone overuses vitamin D supplements.
 Excessive sun exposure doesn't cause vitamin D poisoning because the body limits the amount of this vitamin it produces.

 - 25-hydroxy vitamin D test (Medical Encyclopedia) Also in Spanish